 Types Of Visa Available In The U.S

-Students whose coursework is over 18 hours of study per week are also required to apply for an F-1 Visa.
-The only foreign students who don’t need to apply for an F-1 Visa and need to apply for an M-1 Visa are students who plan to take part in non-academic study at an approved U.S facility.
+Additionally, foreign students whose coursework involves more than 18 hours of study per week are also required to apply for an F-1 Visa.
+The exception to this rule is for students who plan to take part in a non-academic study at a U.S. facility, for which they will need to apply for an M-1 Visa instead.

 Types Of Green Cards

-Priority is given to family-sponsored Green Cards as the United States is keen to reunite closely related family members.
-However, you will only be eligible to apply for a family-sponsored Visa if either your spouse, parent, child, or sibling is an American Green Card holder or citizen.
-Unfortunately, it’s not possible to get a grandparent, aunt, uncle, or cousin to act as your Visa sponsor.
+The United States prioritizes family-sponsored Green Cards as the country strongly values reuniting close family members.
+To be eligible for a family-sponsored Visa, your spouse, parent, child, or sibling must be a U.S. citizen or a Green Card holder.
+Unfortunately, it is not possible for a grandparent, aunt, uncle, or cousin to sponsor your Visa application.

 Get Help From An U.S Immigration Attorney